AdwinTS/FUTURE_DS_01/README.md

-# 📊 Sentiment Analysis & Trending Words Dashboard
+# 📊 SOCIAL MEDIA TREND ANALYSIS

 This project provides a **sentiment analysis** and **word cloud visualization** dashboard for textual data.
 It helps in understanding text trends and sentiment distribution using **Python**.